Transferrin Saturation Reference Tool

 TIBC --

 Iron has significant diurnal variation.
-Use a fasting morning sample and interpret alongside ferritin and CRP for a complete picture.
+Use a fasting morning sample.
 Reference ranges vary between laboratories.
+Always discuss results with a qualified healthcare provider.

 What Transferrin Saturation Measures